jiowcl/MQL-CopyTrade/README.md

 # TODO

 - Trading hours during which the subscriber is allowed to trade
-- Copy orders with specific Symbols
+- Copy orders with specific Symbols (Solved)